-Women in Film 3 c
+ENGL 242 Women in Film 3 cr.

 This course studies gender concerns in the art of cinema.
 It focuses on female images, icons, cultural change and role definition, what has been lost and found at the movies, and the various contributions of women to films and filmmaking.
 Prerequisite(s): ENGL 151.